 Complex and not harmonised processes for licenses and authorisation of fisheries, aquaculture and- land based fish farming installations across the region.

-Need for non-EU countries to achieve full compliance with the EU Acquis in the field of fisheries, environmental protection, training and education etc.
+Need for candidate countries to achieve full compliance with the EU Acquis in the field of fisheries, environmental protection, training and education etc.

 Climate change results in sea warming that promotes the migration and installation of IAS to the Adriatic Ionian latitudes that outcompete or even extinct endemic species.